westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 The data structure `struct blk_zone` defines a zone-descriptor structure that contains a complete description of a zone: this includes the zone's location on the device, the zone type, its condition (state), and the position of the zone write pointer (for sequential zones).
-For kernels Up to kernel version 5.8, this data structure is as shown below.
+For kernels up to kernel version 5.8, this data structure is as shown below.

 ```c